 4. Empowered: Everyone wants to make a positive contribution at work.
 It is important for leaders to support an environment where each employee’s contribution is valued equally.
 Leaders can lead by example by showing from the top-down that everyone has a place at the table and should be given an opportunity to participate.

-5. Progression: Development and progression is an important part of employee’s career.
+5. Progression: Development and progression are important parts of employees' careers.
 Along with feeling respected and valued in an organization, employees need to feel that they have an equal opportunity for career progression.
 Leaders can work toward ensuring that workplace policies, procedures, and programs are supporting the development of all employees and not creating barriers.